 How do Realtors get paid?

-Realtors are typically paid by the home sellers, says Patrick Duffy, who runs his eponymous brokerage firm Duffy Realty in Miami.
-After interviewing a few agents, home sellers sign a listing agreement with one in which they agree to pay a commission fee, which can be negotiated but is typically about 5 percent to 6 percent of the sales price.
+Realtors are typically paid by the home seller, explains Patrick Duffy, who runs his eponymous brokerage firm Duffy Realty in Miami.
+After interviewing a few agents, home sellers sign a listing agreement with one in which they agree to pay a commission fee, which can be negotiated, but is typically about 5 percent to 6 percent of the sales price.
 The commission can be more or less for a variety of reasons, however.
 If the Realtor needs the business in a slower market, the agent might be willing to work for a lower fee, for example, or if it’s a high-priced listing, the seller might negotiate a lower rate with the agent, since the agent would be poised to earn a significant amount of money anyway.

 “That’s pretty much the meat and potatoes of how it works,” Duffy says.